n8n automation guide - what developers should know before committing

 n8n charges per workflow execution.
 That same 100-node workflow running 1000 times?
 That is 1000 executions.
 Same price whether you have 2 nodes or 200.

-In discussions we have had with automation consultants, this pricing difference becomes dramatic when building AI agent workflows.
+In discussions we have had with automation consultants, this pricing difference becomes noticeable when building AI agent workflows.
 AI automations tend to have many nodes - data retrieval, processing, multiple LLM calls, conditional routing, database writes.
 On Make.com, complex AI workflows can burn through operation limits in days.
-On n8n, you pay the same flat rate.
+On n8n, you pay the same flat rate - though you will still face execution limits.

 n8n removed their 5-workflow limit on the starter tier in 2025.
-Now you get unlimited workflows.
+Now you get unlimited workflows, though execution caps still apply.

 Common mistakes that waste hours